 Overview

-Mountaya's iframe integration makes it easy for partner organizations to embed Mountaya's interactive 3D maps directly into their own websites.
+Mountaya Studio Embedding makes it easy for customers to embed Mountaya's interactive 3D maps directly into their own websites.
 Whether you're showcasing itineraries, event schedules, activity recommendations, or interactive experiences, our iframes allow you to bring the Mountaya experience into your existing digital flow — no complex development required.
 With a single line of HTML code, you can offer your visitors an immersive experience powered by Mountaya, all without redirecting them away from your website.
 It's a simple, flexible way to elevate your online presence and better connect with your audience.

 How it works

-- Properties define consistent organization-wide settings — like language or map controls — that can also be customized per iframe using URL query parameters.
+- Properties define consistent organization-wide settings — like language or map controls — that can also be customized per iframe.

 Together, these elements give you the flexibility to tailor embedded experiences while ensuring consistency, performance, and control.